 Charles Stanley Direct is the do-it-yourself or 'execution-only' arm of wealth manager Charles Stanley and provides access to Charles Stanley funds and regulated financial advice from its parent company if desired.

-- Find out more: read our guide to the best and worst investment platforms
+- Find out more: best and worst investment platforms

-What accounts and services does Charles Stanley offer?
+What accounts and services does Charles Stanley Direct offer?

 The information below gives an at-glance view of the key things that the accounts and services Charles Stanley Direct offers.